pachyderm/pachyderm/doc/reference/s3gateway_api.md

 #### PUT Object

-Route: `PUT /<branch>.<repo>/<filepath>`.
+Route: `PUT /<repo>/<filepath>`.

-Writes the PFS file at `filepath` in an atomic commit on the HEAD of `branch`.
+Writes the PFS file at `filepath` in an atomic commit.
+Note that this can only be done on the HEAD of a branch.
-Any existing file content is overwritten.
-Unlike S3, there is no limit to upload size.

-Unlike s3, a 64mb max size is not enforced on this endpoint.
-Especially as the file upload size gets larger, we recommend setting the `Content-MD5` request header to ensure data integrity.

 #### Abort Multipart Upload

-Route: `DELETE /<branch>.<repo>?uploadId=<uploadId>`
+Route: `DELETE /<repo>?uploadId=<uploadId>&branch=<branch>`

 Aborts an in-progress multipart upload.
+The `branch` parameter is a non-standard extension that allows you to specify which branch to on the given repo to list objects from; if unspecified, it defaults to `master`.

 #### Complete Multipart Upload

-Route: `POST /<branch>.<repo>?uploadId=<uploadId>`
+Route: `POST /<repo>?uploadId=<uploadId>&branch=<branch>`

 Completes a multipart upload.
 Note that if ETags are included in the request payload, they must be of the same format as returned by s3gateway when the multipart chunks are included.
 If they are md5 hashes (or any other hash algorithm), they will be ignored.
+The `branch` parameter is a non-standard extension that allows you to specify which branch to on the given repo to list objects from; if unspecified, it defaults to `master`.

 #### Initiate Multipart Upload

-Route: `POST /<branch>.<repo>?uploads`
+Route: `POST /<repo>?uploads&branch=<branch>`

 Initiates a multipart upload.
+The `branch` parameter is a non-standard extension that allows you to specify which branch to on the given repo to list objects from; if unspecified, it defaults to `master`.

 #### List Parts

-Route: `GET /<branch>.<repo>?uploadId=<uploadId>`
+Route: `GET /<repo>?uploadId=<uploadId>&branch=<branch>`

 Lists the parts of an in-progress multipart upload.
+The `branch` parameter is a non-standard extension that allows you to specify which branch to on the given repo to list objects from; if unspecified, it defaults to `master`.

 #### Upload Part

-Route: `PUT /<branch>.<repo>?uploadId=<uploadId>&partNumber=<partNumber>`
+Route: `PUT /<repo>?uploadId=<uploadId>&partNumber=<partNumber>&branch=<branch>`

 Uploads a chunk of a multipart upload.
+The `branch` parameter is a non-standard extension that allows you to specify which branch to on the given repo to list objects from; if unspecified, it defaults to `master`.